Copyright © 2023-2025 The Johns Hopkins University Applied Physics Laboratory LLC

 specified in anms-ui/server/shared/config.py

-If http://hostname:9030 (replace hostname with the server’s hostname) displays the ANMS UI, but http://hostname does not render the same page, this indicates an issue with NGinx.
+If http://hostname:9030 (replace hostname with the server’s hostname) displays the ANMS UI, but http://hostname does not render the same page, this indicates an issue with the frontend HTTP router.

 .